Brythonic Kings, Welsh Princes, and UK politicians.

 The Kings of the Welsh Kingdoms represented their country as King of Britain during the sub-Roman (400s AD) conquests a few centuries before the King of Wales title emerged.
 The Kingdoms emerged in the 5th century as successor states to the Roman Provinces which stood in place for nearly 400 years.
 From the Iron Age in Britain, the ruling class of leaders of Wales (Cambria) were Kings of Britain, as well as the Chief Governors of Cambria and Dukes of Cornwall, and also the Governors of North Camrbia as Earls of Ewias and Urtchingfilde from roughly 1,000 BC to 400 AD.
 The Earldom's title holder's descendants inter-married with the Chief Governors of Cambria (Duke of Cornwall, King of Britain) as ancestors to the then-future King of Wales.

-The first King of Britain of Celtic origins was Vortigern (founder of the Kingdom of Powys), son-in-law to the Roman Emperor and King of Britain, Magnus Maximus (WelshMacsen Wledig, father of Sevira) who through his wife's family was a descendant of the Governors of North Cambria (Wales).
-However, this list presented was mostly non-linearly inherited.
+The first King of Britain of Celtic origins was Vortigern (founder of the Kingdom of Powys), son-in-law to the Roman Emperor and King of Britain, Magnus Maximus (WelshMacsen Wledig, father of Sevira) who through his wife's family was a descendant of the Governors of North Cambria (Wales), the event was recorded on the Pilar of Eliseg erected near today's ruins of the Valle Crucis Abbey during the 9th century in Wales.

+This list presented was mostly non-linearly inherited in the first stages.
 The position of King of (the) Britain/Britons was often achieved through warfare.
 It was when one dominating royal house took over the other's Kingdom as spoils of war, they then won the royal title, like modern-day politicians vying for candidacy and potential power in office.
 However, in the medieval ages, it was through warfare not like politics today which is peaceful.
 The immediate post-Roman Kings were rulers of Britain as Celtic Kings whose combined Kingdoms today included 3/4 of Great Britain.
 That spanned from Wales in the midwest, Cornwall (Celtic nation) in the southwest, England in the west, mid to north, and south of Scotland, and also Gaul as part of Brittany, France as a rare inclusion on the list.
 For these lists, I have included the original wording used from medieval manuscripts.

-Post-Roman, Brythnoic Celtic Kings of Britain list, 407 - 1093 AD.
+Post-Roman, Brythonic Celtic Kings of Britain list, 407 - 1093 AD.

 Image courtesy of Wiki Commons, attributed to Il Dottore, King of Britain c.
 5th century, 'the heroes tapestry', woven c.
 1410.